containers/podman/docs/tutorials/podman_pasta_ipv6_with_snid_ipv4.md

 > Remember to Open the Required Ports in the Upstream Firewall (e.g. OPNSense, OpenWRT, etc) as well as on the Podman Host, if a Firewall is Enabled (e.g. `firewalld`).

 # snid Setup
-In order to ensure that IPv4-only Remote Clients can access the Applications running on the Podman Host (Applications which ONLY have an IPv6 Address).
+In order to ensure that IPv4-only Remote Clients can access the Applications running on the Podman Host (Applications which ONLY have an IPv6 Address), an IPv4 <-> IPv6 Translation must be performed.

 This Setup assumes that `snid` is installed on the Podman Host itself.